DarkMatterAI/VVS_platform/README.md

         fix issue where `unit_test: True` fails for cases with no unit tests add description to plugins?
-    add batched requests and batch size to model when to add uuids to reaction products? or concat parent ids?
+    add batched requests and batch size to model

 use new embeddings to test multi-embedding backend